Mark1626/mark1626.github.com/all_collections/_posts/2020-11-14-art-reverse-engineering-part-4.md

 ---
 layout: post
-title: "Reverse Engineering Code Art - Part 4"
+title: "Reverse Engineering Code Art - Part 4 - City Sunset"
 author: Nimalan
 tags: dev reverse-engineering
 ---

 [City Sunset v2](https://www.dwitter.net/d/17507) by [KilledByAPixel](https://www.dwitter.net/u/KilledByAPixel)

-You can [his blog](https://frankforce.com/dissecting-a-dweet-9-city-sunset/) on this dwitter on his site.
+You can read [his blog](https://frankforce.com/dissecting-a-dweet-9-city-sunset/) on this dwitter on his site.
 I wanted to reverse engineer it myself before reading his blog, so here goes.

 The code is quite simple compared to the previous ones I've posted, which is why why I really like this dwitter so much